lscalese/isc-live-global-mover/README.md

 ## Typical use case

-You have a large application with large databases\global and you need to change the storage architecture.
+You have a large application with large databases\globals and you need to change the storage architecture.

 ## How it work?